LandRegistry/land-registry-elements/README.md

 Too often, projects reinvent UI patterns in similar yet inconsistent ways.
 By locating these patterns in a central location we aim to encourage re-use and consistency across Land Registry applications.

 ### To encourage modularity
 The patterns in this library are built in a modular way such that including a pattern in your application should not change the rendering of other patterns.
-Future development should adhere to this principle (See [Visual regression tests](#visual-regression-tests))

 ### To engender confidence
 The patterns in this library have been cross browser tested (As per the [Browser support](#browser-support) section and in many cases have been through user testing (For example, as part of the Find property information user testing).
 This library should be seen as a trustworthy source of CSS and JS for use in your application.